pyblosxom/pyblosxom/docs/dev_writing_plugins.rst

    """
    Quickly written plugin for paging long index pages.

-   PyBlosxom uses the num_entries configuration variable to prevent more than num_entries being rendered by cutting the list down to num_entries entries.
+   Pyblosxom uses the num_entries configuration variable to prevent more than num_entries being rendered by cutting the list down to num_entries entries.
 So if your num_entries is set to 20, you will only see the first 20 entries rendered.

    The wbgpager overrides this functionality and allows for paging.
-   It does some dirty stuff so that PyBlosxom doesn't cut the list down and then wbgpager cuts it down in the prepare callback later down the line.
+   It does some dirty stuff so that Pyblosxom doesn't cut the list down and then wbgpager cuts it down in the prepare callback later down the line.